conneroisu/hyprland-ts/backlog/tasks/task-017 - Implement-performance-optimizations.md

 ## Acceptance Criteria

-- [ ] Connection pooling for multiple simultaneous operations
+- [ ] Connection pooling for multiple simultaneous operations with resource management
-- [ ] Event batching and debouncing for high-frequency events
+- [ ] Event batching and debouncing for high-frequency events with configurable thresholds
-- [ ] Memory-efficient data structures for large datasets
+- [ ] Memory-efficient data structures for large datasets with garbage collection optimization
-- [ ] Caching strategies for frequently accessed data
+- [ ] Caching strategies for frequently accessed data with intelligent invalidation
-- [ ] Lazy loading for optional features and dependencies
+- [ ] Lazy loading for optional features and dependencies with dynamic imports
-- [ ] Performance monitoring and metrics collection
+- [ ] Performance monitoring and metrics collection with real-time dashboards
-- [ ] Benchmark tests comparing with direct hyprctl usage
+- [ ] Benchmark tests comparing with direct hyprctl usage and baseline measurements
+- [ ] Performance budgets and thresholds with automated violation detection
+- [ ] Profiling integration for development and production environments
+- [ ] Performance regression prevention with automated testing
+- [ ] Memory leak detection and prevention with monitoring tools